 Saint Kevin School was established in 1959 by Fr.
 Raymond Murphy along with the Sisters of Notre Dame de Namur.
 The school has grown and flourished since then, featuring a Pre-Kindergarten Program for three and four-year-olds, full day Kindergarten, and a Middle School for grades 6, 7, and 8.
-It is accredited by the New England Association of Schools and Colleges.
+St. Kevin School is accredited by the New England Association of Schools and Colleges.

 Our teachers are degreed, and most are certified in their specialty areas.
 They are dedicated professionals who work diligently in providing the best academic programs within nurturing, Christian environments.
-Father O’Hara provides the spiritual guidance of all in their ministry of St. Kevin Parish and School.
-He is committed to Catholic education and fosters its growth and development working cooperatively with the principal, Mr. Roger Parent.
+Father Marciano provides the spiritual guidance of all in their ministry of St. Kevin Parish and School.
+He is committed to Catholic education and fosters its growth and development working cooperatively with the principal, Mr. David Irving.

 St. Kevin School follows the curriculum requirements of the R.I.
 Department of Education and the Diocese of Providence.
 St. Kevin’s elementary program (K-5) fosters learning in a structured, nurturing environment.
 The curriculum emphasizes reading, language arts and math skills, learning basic concepts in science and social studies, and encouraging creativity.
 All students, K-8, also receive weekly instruction in technology, music, art, library, foreign language and physical education.
 Theater and Chorus is also available.